thufschmitt/tix-papers/typing/records.md

 - Static records: This is the classical use of records as they are used in statically typed languages: some predefined fields contain various informations about a structure.
-  In this setting, the labels are all statically defined as litteral strings^[For some shameful reasons, it sometimes happens that those are defined as a finite union of literal strings, so the rules should also support this use-case] and the different fields are likely to contain values of different types.
+  In this setting, the labels are all statically defined as expressions whose type is type is a singleton string^[For some shameful reasons, it sometimes happens that their type is a finite union of singleton strings, but the rules are easy to extend to this use-case] and the different fields are likely to contain values of different types.

 - Dynamic maps: In this case, the record is used to store arbitrary key-value associations (where the key is a string).
   The labels here may be defined as arbitrary expressions, however most of the time the values will all be of the same type.